-Used Bentley Continental Flying Spur For Sale
+New and Pre-owned Bentley Continental Flying Spur for Sale

 Unveiled at the Geneva International Motor Show, the Bentley Flying Spur for sale was unveiled for the 2014 model year.
-As a large four-door luxury sedan, the car eliminated ‘Continental’ from its name to distance itself from the two-door coupes and convertibles also offered.
-Featuring the 616 hp 6.0 liter W12 standard in other cars, the car is also available with a more fuel efficient and smaller 500 hp 4.0 liter, twin-turbocharged V8.
+As a large four-door luxury sedan, the car eliminated Continental from its name to distance itself from the two-door coupes and convertibles also offered.
+Featuring the 616 hp 6.0 liter W12 standard in other cars, the car is also available with a more fuel-efficient and smaller 500 hp 4.0 liter, twin-turbocharged V8.

 The exterior aesthetic of the car for sale displays crisper edges at the upper limits of the fenders and design lines, juxtaposed to a more subtle modulation in the open areas of doors, hood and roof.
 This design approach takes this generation architecture further into the realm of sculpture, where the eye is led deliberately about the auto’s even proportions as it fills its formidable chassis.